Inca Trail to Machu Picchu in May

 - Temperature: It ranges between 0 and 21.1-celsius degrees.
 (32 and 70 ° F)

 - Rain: It rains on average 3 days of the month.

 - You will appreciate beautiful flora and fauna and occasional birds on sunny day

 - Wild fauna such as deers come for water to the small lakes.

 - The Southern Milky Way appears in the night because of the clear sky

-- Shoot the outstanding views of the snow-clad mountains
+- The outstanding views of the snow-clad mountains

 - The skies will be blue and brilliant.

 - Rainfall will be less.